simonjwright/tcladashell/README.md

 You need an Ada compiler.
 The instructions here are based on GNAT, though other compilers have been used and there is nothing GNAT-specific about TASH (there are GNAT-isms in the build support files).

+You need `gprbuild`; many GNAT packages provide it by default, but it's a separate package under Debian.

 You also need Tcl/Tk with working `tclsh` and `wish`.
 On macOS, you may need to use ActiveState's [Community Edition](https://www.activestate.com/products/tcl/downloads/) (Apple may cease Tcl/Tk support after Catalina).

 On Unix systems, this should be all, aside from the usual development environment (`bash`/`sh`, `make` etc).